Objects, Methods & Integers

 The object-oriented approach combined with the dynamic type system make Ruby a powerful and flexible language.
 In this chapter we're going to use these features to code a decimal to binary converter.

 The numeral system humans are used to use is the decimal system.
-It has this name because it uses ten different digits to represent the numbers: 0
+It has this name because it uses ten different digits to represent the values: 0

 , 1